mungewell/zoom-zt2/readme.md

 param 8: dial 7
 param 9: dial 8
 ```

+Note: The parameter value is converted to 7bit to allow sending over midi,
+this means values need to be adjusted.
+For example setting slot 0 to an effect
+of 0x01000010 (COMP.ZD2) would be sent as:

+`amidi -p hw:1,0,0 -S 'f0 52 00 6e 64 03 00 00 01 10 00 00 08 00 f7'`

 The 'display slot' is nominally 0 through 4.
 However if the patch includes
 'large effects' (with more that 4 active parameters) they will consume 2 slots